 Romania’s banking sector: Facts & Figures

-Updated September 2018 – For earlier editions of Facts & Figures click here
+Updated September 2019 – For earlier editions of Facts & Figures click here

-The unemployment rate continued its downward trend and was close to historical lows at the end of 2017 at 3.9%.
+The inflation rate on consumer prices rose to 4.6% in 2018.
+During 2018, both the structural budget deficit and the trade deficit increased.
+The unemployment rate continued its downward trend and was close to historical lows at the end of 2018 at 3.3%.
 However, Romania’s labour market is vulnerable to high emigration which has reached a worrying level of 15% of the country’s population, or 25% of the active population.

-Romania’s fiscal standing is sustainable, considering that the budget deficit was 2.9% of GDP, and that the country’s public debt was 60% of GDP.
-With 35% of GDP, the level of public debt is one of the lowest in the EU in 2017.
-During 2017, the balance of payments current account had a deficit of €6.464 billion, according to the National Bank of Romania data.
+Romania’s fiscal standing is sustainable considering that the budget deficit was 3% of GDP and that the country’s public debt was 35% of GDP.
+During 2018, the balance of payments’ current account had a deficit of €9.4 billion, according to the National Bank of Romania data.

 Contributor: Gabriela Folcut email@example.com